 What is a Slump Test and How Does Water Content Affect Concrete?

 One of the most important factors in the strength and longevity of a concrete slab is the slump at which it is poured.
-A concrete slump test is a simple measurement of how much water content is present in relation to the concrete’s other ingredients – aggregate and cement.
+A concrete slump test is a simple measurement of how much water is present in uncured concrete.
+It measures the ratio of water to the concrete’s other ingredients – aggregate and cement.
 A low slump has relatively low water content and a high slump has relatively high water content.

 Concrete’s water content (at the time of pouring) is directly related to its strength.
 The wetter the concrete is poured (or high slump), the weaker the cured concrete will be.
 While water is essential to the curing process, it is destructive in excess amounts.